-The Hollies is a specialist residential setting with 8 ensuite bedrooms for people with a learning disability and early-onset dementia/dementia and cognitive decline who may also have a physical disability.
-This unique setting forms part of Ty Hendy, an innovative learning disability service based in Carmarthenshire, Wales which also provides support for people with learning disability and complex needs in self contained flats and shared apartments (The Laurels and The Oaks)
+The Hollies, part of Ty Hendy, a learning disability service in Carmarthenshire is a specialist residential setting with 8 en-suite bedrooms for people with a learning disability and early-onset dementia/dementia and cognitive decline who may also have a physical disability.

 What makes the service unique is their ability to flex and evolve to suit the needs of each individual, with the support team taking a truly person-centred approach that focuses on responding to each individuals unique needs and triggers and adapting the support and environment accordingly.